 - Again, there’s a minimal difference between the power drawn by the two graphics cards, as the GeForce RTX 3050 consumes 129 watts, and its AMD competitor counters that with 131 watts.

 Red Dead Redemption 2

-- The struggle continues for the GeForce RTX 3050, as it averages 42 FPS in Red Dead Redemption 2 at maxed-out settings.
+- The struggle continues for the GeForce RTX 3050 in our gameplay, as it averages 42 FPS in Red Dead Redemption 2 at maxed-out settings.
 The Radeon RX 6600 XT struggles, too, scoring 57 FPS on average.

 - Similar results are seen in the %1 lows.
 The Radeon RX 6600 XT falls to 47 FPS, while the GeForce RTX 3050 manages only 36 FPS.

 - In our testing, the Radeon RX 6600 XT was observed to run at an average temperature that was 6 degrees Celsius higher than the GeForce RTX 3050.